kubeshop/botkube-docs/content/configuration/source.md

 Sources are bound to specific channels in the communications configuration.
 To learn more, read the [Source and Executor Bindings](/configuration/communication/#source-and-executor-bindings) section.

-## General merging strategy
+## Kubernetes resource events

 A source essentially notifies a channel about events for configured resources filtered by specified namespaces.

+### Merging strategy

-When a channel binds to more than one source, the notifications are merged across all sources.
+When a channel binds to more than one source, the resource notifications are merged across all sources.

-Consider this example,

-### Example

 Let's say you have a resource defined in more than one source but wired with different events and namespaces.